looker-open-source/sdk-codegen/go/README.md

 If you want even greater control over the lifecycle of the HTTP requests consider providing a [context](https://pkg.go.dev/context).
 Contexts can be set for all requests or per request.

+If you wish to include timeout functionality in your custom context then you should leverage [context.WithTimeout](https://pkg.go.dev/context#WithTimeout).

+> Note: Setting a context will override any "Timeout" settings that you have applied!

 #### Custom Context for all requests

 Follow the example code snippet below if you want all requests to use the same context: